svrooij/rest-api-filter-fields/README.txt

 If you only want titles and links of some articles it doesn't make sense to return the content or the excerpt.

-This isn't limited to posts, it also works on custom posttypes, pages, terms, taxonomies and comments.
+This isn't limited to posts, it also works on custom posttypes, categories, pages, terms, taxonomies and comments.

 Instead of returning: